Music Theory MM

-Music Theory majors write a final written project (MUST 9996 Final Written Project: Music Theory) — not a thesis — that is 30-40 pages in length.
+Music Theory majors write a final written project (MUST 9996 Final Written Project: Music Theory that is 30-40 pages in length.
+This is not a thesis.
 Students choose an advisor, who approves the topic of the project in Music Theory.
 Students are strongly encouraged to begin their final project no later than the beginning of the second year of study and complete the project in their final term of study.
 The completed final project must be approved by the advisor and a second reader, generally a faculty member in Music Studies.

 Program Web Address:

 Center for the Performing and Cinematic Arts/Boyer College of Music and Dance